robations/muggle-config/README.md

 ## Why

-Designed as a drop in replacement* for the doughty node-config module.
-Node-config fits lots of use cases, but I often find it becomes hard to use when I have a more complex requirement, such as multiple config inheritance.
-In my opinion it tries to do too much work automatically by taking instructions from the environment and by trying to be a singleton.
-This project aims to be both simpler to understand and more configurable, which is handy for a module handling configuration.
+Originally designed as a replacement for [config](https://www.npmjs.com/package/config).
+The config module fits many use cases, but lacks some flexibility in loading configuration.
+In my opinion it is too magical by taking instructions from the `NODE_ENV` variable and by trying to be a singleton.
+This project aims to be simpler to understand and more configurable, which is handy for a module handling configuration.

-<small>\* This is a lie, it differs in many significant ways.
-However it has enough similarities to make replacing
-existing usages within the bounds of feasibility.</small>

 ## How